aigis-styleguide/aigis/src/en/Documantation/templates.md

 ## root

-`root` value cantian a relative path is the `dest` directory in your configurnation file from generated page This value is used to write a relative path which is interpreted a css file in `<head>`.
+`root` value contains a relative path is the `dest` directory in your configuration file from generated page This value is used to write a relative path which is interpreted a css file in `<head>`.
-If you want to use absolute path, you don't need to use this value.
+If you want to use an absolute path, you don't need to use this value.

 > #### Example
 ```ejs